 Financial advisors typically charge 1% of assets they manage.
 Financial advisor fees can be expensive, but they can also save you a lot of money in the long run.
 By working with a financial advisor, you can ensure that your investments are handled in a way that is best for your goals and your budget.

 2 Main Financial Advisor Fee Structures

 When it comes to financial advisor fees, there are two main types: fixed fees and hourly fees.
 Fixed fees typically range from $7,500 (for investments under $499,999) to $55,000 (for investments over $7.5 million).
 Hourly fees can be anywhere from $120 to $300 an hour, depending on the advisor and the complexity of the project.

-No matter what type of financial advisor fees you choose, make sure you understand what you're getting for your money.
+No matter what type of financial advisor fees you choose, or wealth management fee structure, make sure you understand what you're getting for your money.
 Ask the advisor to break down the fee structure so you know how much you'll be paying for each service.
 And remember, the best way to save money is to work with an advisor who aligns with your investing goals and budget.